 WWOOF Canada is part of a worldwide network of organizations.
 It promotes awareness of ecological farming practices and provides volunteers with the opportunity to live and learn on organic properties.

-Many of these organic farms depend on volunteers to keep the farm going.
+Many of the organic farms depend on volunteers to keep the farm going.

 This is a great way to learn about organic food, agriculture, and sustainable ways of living.
 It brings together people with similar human values and philosophies.

 Volunteer help in exchange for food accommodation and learning opportunities in organic farming/growing and sustainable living practices.
 It is meant to be a partnership based on mutual trust and respect between host and volunteer.

 There are a wide variety of hosts part of the WWOOF program which ensures that each person WWOOFing in Canada will find a place that suits them.